Create a Networking Hub

 Choose Gateway VPC Endpoints

-If you need to configure any Gateway VPC Endpoints, you must do so when creating the Networking Hub.
-You are unable to change these selections later.
-Click Continue after making your selection.
+If you need to configure any Gateway VPC Endpoints, you can do so when creating the Networking Hub.
+Changing your selection later is possible by Editing your Transit VPC.

 Add CIDR Range Exclusions and Hub tags